On the difficulty to know, and the role of the second law of thermodynamics as an instrument of creation.

 ``And God said: Let the land produce vegetation: seed-bearing

 plants and trees on the land that bear fruit with seed in it,

 according to their various kind.
 And it was so.
 The land produced

 The statistical models I have seen discussed in attempts to refute evolution are far too simple-minded.
 Although I haven't had the time to really work on it - perhaps I'll do so some day -, one should get much more acceptable probabilities under proper modeling.
 But good models require more knowledge and work than those interested in the creation-evolution battle are usually prepared to invest.

 Evolution doesn't happen by itself.
 Even atheists only claim evolution through a cooperation of chance and necessity.
 Where does the part that forces necessity come from?
 Atheists and agnostics usually ignore this question of origin.

-Indeed, the cooperation of chance and necessity is a highly structured mathematical masterpiece of God that allows chance to do its creative work.
+Indeed, the cooperation of chance and necessity is a highly structured mathematical engineering masterpiece of God that allows chance to do its creative work.

 Evolution is one of God's major constructive principles in our universe, at every scale, not just the evolution of life.
 The evolution of snow crystals freezing at the surface of a window follows the same mathematical pattern as the growth of the bones in a human hand or the development of an animal species; in each case, the underlying model is a partial differential equation of reaction-diffusion type.
 The working of the nuclear reactions in an H-bomb is essentially similar though complicated by quantum phenomena.